Broken Link Audit Guide

 How to Use This Tool

-For broken external links, either update the URL to a live version or remove the link entirely to keep your content clean.
+For broken external links, either update the destination URL or remove the link to avoid sending users to 404 pages.

 Practical Example